midhunwalker/multi-store-tracker/README.md

 # SupplyCo Shop Interaction Platform

-***This React-based platform connects clients and SupplyCo shops, enabling users to check stock availability and shop owners to manage products efficiently.***
+***This React-based platform connects clients and SupplyCo shops, enabling users to check stock availability and shop owners to manage products efficiently. #this project is under deveopment***

 ## Features